chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 You can ask questions about many aspects of Parliament.
 Here are a few examples:

 *   **Current Events:** "What's happening in the House of Commons right now?"
-*   **Members of Parliament (MPs):** "Tell me everything you know about Boris Johnson." or "What are Sir Keir Starmers registered interests?"
+*   **Members of Parliament (MPs):** "Tell me everything you know about Boris Johnson." or "What are Sir Keir Starmer's registered interests?"
 *   **Legislation:** "Are there any recent bills about environmental protection?"
 *   **Debates:** "What has been said about healthcare in the House of Lords this week?"
 *   **Committees:** "Which committees are looking into economic issues?"

 ## How Does It Work?

-When you ask a question in an AI assistant that is connected to this tool, the AI doesn't just guess the answer.
-Instead, it uses this project to look up the information in the official UK Parliament database and gives you a response based on the real data it finds.
+When you ask a question to an AI assistant connected to this tool, it doesn't just guess the answer.
+Instead, the assistant uses this project to query the official UK Parliament database and provides a response based on the data it finds.

 This means the answers you get are more likely to be accurate and based on facts.

 ---

-## For Developers: Technical Details
+## Installation and Usage Guide

 This project makes public UK Parliamentary data accessible to large language models (LLMs/AIs) using the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol).

 It enables AI tools (e.g. Microsoft Copilot) to answer questions about UK Parliamentary data, as long as they support the MCP protocol.

 > ⚠️ This project does **not** expose all possible public parliamentary data — yet.
-> Support for more queries is planned and relatively easy to expand.
+> Support for more queries is planned, and the project is designed for future expansion.

 Since AI is involved, some responses may be inaccurate.
 See **Prompting Tips** below to improve reliability.